draios/sysdig/userspace/sysdig/man/sysdig.md

 **-k**, **--k8s-api**
   Enable Kubernetes support by connecting to the API server specified as argument.
 E.g. "http://admin:password@127.0.0.1:8080".
 The API server can also be specified via the environment variable SYSDIG_K8S_API.

-**-K** _filename_, **--k8s-api-cert=**_filename_
+**-K** _certfile:keyfile[#password][:cacertfile]_, **--k8s-api-cert=**_certfile:keyfile[#password][:cacertfile]_
-  Use the provided certificate file name to authenticate with the K8S API server.
-Filename must be a full absolute or relative (to the current directory) path to the certificate file.
-The certificate can also be specified via the environment variable SYSDIG_K8S_API_CERT.
+  Use the provided files names to authenticate user and (optionally) verify the K8S API server identity.
+Each entry must specify full (absolute, or relative to the current directory) path to the respective file.
+Private key password is optional (needed only if key is password protected).
+CA certificate is optional; specifying CA certificate only is deprecated.
+For all files, only PEM file format is supported.
+Note that the format of this command-line option prohibits use of files whose names contain ':' or '#' characters in the file name.
+Option can also be provided via the environment variable SYSDIG_K8S_API_CERT.

 **-L**, **--list-events**
   List the events that the engine supports